-It seems that more and more users are having difficulties updating, installing or uninstalling Windows 10’s built-in apps and programs.
+- It seems that more and more users are having difficulties updating built-in apps and programs.
 The Windows 10 update error 0x80240017 is one of the most common ones.

 - Check if the error persists.

-- Scroll down and run the Windows Store Apps troubleshooter as well (follow the same steps listed above)
+- Scroll down and run the Microsoft Store Apps troubleshooter as well (follow the same steps listed above).

 - Reboot your Windows 10 device.